nanocurrency/nano-docs/docs/integration-guides/key-management.md

 3. Broadcast the signed transaction to the network.

 !!! note
-    [WALLET\_IDs](/glossary#wallet_id) are not used for External Private Key Management since private keys are not stored in the nano\_node.
-Much of this section builds off of the [Universal Blocks](/integration-guides/the-basics#universal-state-blocks/) documentation.
+    [WALLET\_IDs](/integration-guides/the-basics/#wallet-id) are not used for External Private Key Management since private keys are not stored in the nano\_node.
+Much of this section builds off of the [Blocks Specifications](/integration-guides/the-basics/#blocks-specifications) documentation.

 ---
 ### External accounting systems